Best Cannabis for Pain Management: Exploring Strains and Recommended Treatment Strategies

 Aside from pain management, cannabis can also improve sleep quality, promote a positive mood, and support the endocannabinoid system, which helps regulate us and keep us healthy.

-What are the Different Cannabis Compounds that Help with Pain?
+What are the Different Cannabis Compounds that Help with Pain

 Professional cannabis recommendations will begin with an individualized evaluation to help determine which compounds are best for the patient’s specific conditions.
 These recommendations tend to involve a combination of cannabinoids and terpenes.

-• Cannabinoids are the chemical compounds secreted by cannabis flowers.
-There are between 85-113 known cannabinoids, including CBD and THC.
 CBD is perhaps the most famous cannabinoid compound; however, CBD on its own is not always the optimal solution for every condition.

-• Terpenes are aromatic compounds found in many plants.
+Are aromatic compounds found in many plants.
 Cannabis plants contain particularly high concentrations of them.

 Terpenes not only have their own set of potential therapeutic benefits, but they can increase the benefits of certain cannabinoids, creating what’s known as the “entourage effect.”
-This means that when terpenes interact with cannabinoids, the compounds can increase each other’s therapeutic benefits.

-Which Cannabis Product Should YOU Be Using?
+Which Cannabis Product Should YOU Be Using

 Studies show that while Cannabis is beneficial across the board, determining the correct active ingredients for each patient and diagnosing appropriately is crucial to its treatment’s success.

-Around the world, much research is still underway to develop a tailored cannabinoid-based treatment for various diseases.
 Many scientists believe that cannabinoids will soon be utilized as a preventative tool based on each individual’s genetics and thus be able to prevent diseases from developing altogether.

-As Cannabis has grown more popular, there has also been an influx of misinformation regarding cannabinoids.
 Different strands and compounds often get lumped together under one canopy without providing the patient a proper understanding of the plant’s different properties and compounds.

 The cannabis product you should use largely depends on the type of pain you want to manage.